Zsomx/devops-course-szte/Readme.md

-# DevOps & Cloud basics course materal
+# DevOps & Cloud basics course material
 ## Purpose
 This material is used for education purposes at the University of Szeged (SZTE)
 ## Prerequisits